 Adhesions are fairly rare in patients who have never had abdominal surgery.
 Among those who have had only one abdominal surgical procedure, adhesions occur postoperatively in 67%-81% of cases.
 Among those who have had multiple abdominal surgeries, at least 93% develop adhesions.

-In most patients, abdominal adhesions produce no symptoms.
+Symptoms In most patients, abdominal adhesions produce no symptoms.
 However, if adhesions cause partial, transient intestinal obstruction, the patient may have intermittent bouts of crampy abdominal pain.

 When more significant intestinal obstruction develops, the patient may have the following symptoms: